By Dr. Orrin Devinsky

 Generalized Tonic Clonic Seizure

-In convulsive (tonic-clonic or grand mal) seizures, the individual loses consciousness and falls.
+In convulsive) seizures, the individual loses consciousness and falls.
 The body is initially rigid (tonic phase).
 In the clonic phase, the arms and legs jerk or twitch rhythmically.
 Consciousness is regained slowly.

 For someone with disturbance of consciousness and undirected behaviour, such as mumbling or random movements including head turning or pulling at clothes:

-For momentary lapses of attention (absence or petit mal seizures) no first aid is needed; the seizures only last a few seconds.
+For momentary lapses of attention (generalized Absence seizures) no first aid is needed; the seizures only last a few seconds.
 The individual may appear to be daydreaming.
 Because these seizures are so mild looking, they may go undiagnosed.
 If you suspect someone of having absence seizures, bring it to the attention of an appropriate person.